At least 5 shot at Swedish school, police say – DW – 02/04/2025

 At least 5 shot at Swedish school, police sayFebruary 4, 2025

-Swedish police are responding to a shooting incident at a school in Orebro city, about 200 kilometers (125 miles) west of Stockholm, police said on Tuesday, adding that at least five people were shot.
+Swedish police are responding to a shooting incident at a school in Orebro city, about 200 kilometers (125 miles) west of Stockholm, police said on Tuesday, adding that at least five people had been shot.

 Police said the incident "involves threats of lethal force," advising the public to stay away from the school and the hospital.